docs

 What is the difference between practice-management software and billing-company software?

 Practice-management software is built for a single practice and treats the practice as the tenant.
-Billing-company software is built for a billing service that operates across many client practices and treats the billing company as the tenant.
-The differences show up most clearly in the data model, the permission shape, the pricing structure, and what happens when you add the eleventh client.
+Billing-company software is built for a billing service operating across many client practices and treats the billing company as the tenant.
+The difference shows up in the data model, the permission shape, the pricing structure, and what happens when you add the eleventh client.

 What is Medi?

-Medi is medical billing software designed around billing-company workflows across client practices.
-It focuses on revenue-cycle operations: claims, payments, denials, recovery work, underpayment review, reporting, setup, permissions, and auditability.
-Medi does not include an EHR, scheduling, or patient engagement modules.
+Medi is medical billing software built around billing-company workflows across client practices.
+It runs revenue-cycle operations: claims, payments, denials, recovery, underpayment review, reporting, setup, permissions, and auditability.
+It does not include an EHR, scheduling, or patient engagement modules.

 Who is Medi for?

-Billing companies, billing services, and RCM teams that manage operational billing work across multiple practices.
-Less suited to buyers who mainly need an EHR, scheduling system, or generic single-practice front-office suite.
+Billing companies, billing services, and RCM teams that manage operational billing across multiple practices.
+It is a poor fit for a buyer who mainly needs an EHR, a scheduling system, or a single-practice front-office suite.

 Is Medi a clearinghouse?

-No. Medi uses Stedi as the underlying clearinghouse for 837, 835, 270/271, 276/277, 278, and 277CA transactions.
-Clearinghouses and payer portals can be important adjacent tools, but Medi is the billing-company operating layer that owns the daily work queues, reporting, access controls, and follow-up decisions on top of clearinghouse traffic.
+No. Medi routes through Stedi for 837, 835, 270/271, 276/277, 278, and 277CA transactions.
+Clearinghouses and payer portals are adjacent tools; Medi is the operating layer that owns the daily work queues, reporting, access controls, and follow-up decisions on top of that traffic.

 How should buyers compare Medi with broader RCM platforms like Waystar?

-Map each product to a workflow role: operating layer (Medi, AdvancedMD, CollaborateMD), clearinghouse (Stedi, Office Ally, Availity, Claim.MD), payer portal (UHC Provider, Availity Essentials), practice-management suite (Tebra, athenahealth), EHR (any clinical system), analytics layer (Waystar at enterprise scale), or service model (outsourced billing services).
-That role map prevents broad category language from hiding gaps in daily billing-company work.
+Map each product to a workflow role: operating layer (Medi, AdvancedMD, CollaborateMD), clearinghouse (Stedi, Office Ally, Availity, Claim.MD), payer portal (UHC Provider, Availity Essentials), practice-management suite (Tebra, athenahealth), EHR (any clinical system), analytics layer (Waystar at enterprise scale), or service model (outsourced billing).
+The role map keeps broad category language from hiding gaps in daily billing-company work.
+See the Medi vs Waystar comparison for the operating-layer-versus-analytics split.

 Should review sites decide the shortlist?

-No. Review sites and software directories are useful discovery sources, but they should not replace direct workflow evaluation.
-The G2 medical billing category and Software Advice medical billing comparison are reasonable places to discover candidates, but the workflow evaluation has to happen in side-by-side demos, not in star ratings.
+No. Review sites and software directories are good for discovery, not for the decision.
+The G2 medical billing category and Software Advice medical billing comparison surface candidates; the workflow evaluation has to happen in side-by-side demos, not in star ratings.

-Is the best billing company software always an EHR plus billing system?
+Is the best billing-company software always an EHR plus a billing system?

-No. Some billing companies need broad suites because clients also need scheduling, patient engagement, charting, or front-office tools.
-Others need a tighter revenue-cycle operating layer that focuses on claim, payment, denial, recovery, and reporting work.
+No. Some billing companies need broad suites because clients also need scheduling, patient engagement, or charting.
+Others need a tighter revenue-cycle operating layer focused on claim, payment, denial, recovery, and reporting work.
 The right answer depends on the buyer's client mix, implementation capacity, payer complexity, and appetite for system change.

 How current is this guide?

-Last reviewed 2026-05-17.
-Industry frameworks referenced include the MGMA Practice Management System Evaluation Checklist, the AMA practice management system selection guide, Best in KLAS practice management rankings, and the TruBridge RCM evaluation guide.
-Vendor positioning sources are linked in the "Where do the incumbents fit?" section above and are subject to vendor updates between reviews.
+Last reviewed 2026-06-07.
+Industry frameworks referenced: the MGMA Practice Management System Evaluation Checklist, the AMA practice management system selection guide, Best in KLAS practice management rankings, and the TruBridge RCM evaluation guide.
+Vendor positioning sources are linked in the "Where do the incumbents fit?" section and change as vendors update.

 References